abooij/kristina-auke/index.markdown

 Our whole wedding day will take place in the heart of Prague in [Villa Richter](https://www.villarichter.cz/en/).

 ### Accommodation
 There is unfortunately no accommodation at Villa Richter.
 We recommend looking for options either in the direct neighborhood or areas easily reachable from metro stop Malostranská, which is on the A metro line (google maps know the Prague public transport well).
-Here are some concrete recommendations (we don't have personal experience with any of these though):
+Here are some concrete suggestions (we don't have personal experience with any of these though):

 - [High Heaven Hotel](https://www.booking.com/hotel/cz/high-heaven.en-gb.html?aid=304142&label=gen173nr-1FCAEoggI46AdIM1gEaCyIAQGYAQm4ARnIAQ_YAQHoAQH4AQyIAgGoAgO4AorWjqoGwAIB0gIkZmYwZTFjNTItMDNjZS00ZDhmLWI4NzUtMGEwN2NkM2RlYjIz2AIG4AIB&sid=b4f79fac4181a2cd529db72325a39ed4&all_sr_blocks=277486804_106823773_0_2_0;checkin=2024-08-23;checkout=2024-08-25;dest_id=2774868;dest_type=hotel;dist=0;group_adults=2;group_children=0;hapos=1;highlighted_blocks=277486804_106823773_0_2_0;hpos=1;matching_block_id=277486804_106823773_0_2_0;no_rooms=1;req_adults=2;req_children=0;room1=A%2CA;sb_price_type=total;sr_order=popularity;sr_pri_blocks=277486804_106823773_0_2_0__22964;srepoch=1698933722;srpvid=308562aafd8e0259;type=total;ucfs=1&#hotelTmpl)
 	- 12 minute walk (or 1 stop by trams 2, 18 or by metro A)